rafiarrafif/rafiarrafif/README.md

 **🛠️ A Project I’m Growing With**

+One of my ongoing projects is Nounoz Zone, hosted at zone.nounoz.com.
+It’s an ambitious attempt to build an "otaku center" a unified space for anime communities.
+I’m working to bring together the essence of platforms like Reddit’s anime channels, Kusonime-style free streaming, data from JikanAPI, and even personalized profiles inspired by MyAnimeList.
+Rather than jumping between fragmented sites, I want fans to have everything in one place.

-One of my ongoing projects is Zone, hosted at zone.nounoz.com.
-While it’s still under development, it has already taught me a great deal from technical challenges like handling scalability with ElysiaJS, to human challenges like making decisions with a team that thinks differently.
+While it’s still under development, the journey has already taught me a great deal from technical challenges like handling scalability with ElysiaJS, to human challenges like making decisions with a team that thinks differently.
 The codebase is private, but collaboration is always welcome.
 You can reach out to me via email if you're interested.
 ---

 **🎯 Long-Term Objective**